Skip to main content

 • Informed Consent process

-• For patients/image subjects
+• For patients / image subjects

-• For healthcare practitioners (dermatologists)
+• For healthcare professionals

 • Adverse events, adverse product reactions and product deficiencies